Pearson-Higher-Ed/alerts/README.md

     git push -u origin master

-5. Replace this README in your new component project with the [provided template](README.md.template).
+5. After completing these steps, discard this README and rename [README.main.md](README.main.md) as "README.md" for your project.